 Prince Lothric was born destined to be a Lord of Cinder, but who decided this destiny for him?
-Making a prince of the kingdom a King of Kindling is called the work of Lothric’s blood as well as the royalty’s dearest wish, and the head of the royalty is King Oceiros.
-In that case, he had brought a new life into the world for the sole purpose of making him an offering to the First Flame, a living ritual sacrifice.
-Prince Lothric was a tool, a propaganda piece, and nowhere is this more obvious than in the platinum holy sword forged expressly for his mission, clearly based on the sword emblazoned at the center of the kingdom’s coat of arms.
-He would represent his namesake as a Lord of Cinder and nothing more.
-A statue of the adult prince has already been erected in front of a barracks for this result.
-Kneeling down with a sword in-hand, the youngest son’s head points skyward as the sun shine upon his face.
-The symbolism is obvious.
-Prince Lothric is a loyal servant of the gods submitting to his holy duty preserving the fire.
+Making a Lothric prince a King of Kindling is called the work of Lothric’s blood as well as the royalty’s dearest wish, and the head of the royalty is King Oceiros.
+In that case, he had brought a new life into the world for the sole purpose of making him an offering to the First Flame.
+Prince Lothric was a tool, a propaganda piece, and nowhere is this more obvious than in the statue of the adult prince erected in front of the city barracks.
+Kneeling down with a sword representing fire in-hand, his head pointed skyward as the sun shine upon his face; the symbolism is obvious: Prince Lothric is a loyal servant of the gods submitting to his holy duty preserving the fire.
 Much like the statues of the knights, this was intended to convey the ideal expected of its subject — and so often do ideals fail to live up to their standards.

 Bulky iron great shield of knights of the Church of the Deep.
 Has a high cut rate against the Dark due to a blessing.

 The great bird looking up to heaven which is boldly depicted on its face in gold is known as the crest of Lothric’s previous king.